au-research/your-first-step-to-fair-archived/REUSE.md

 pace.

 -   Work through the modules in your own time
--   Complete activities and quizzes as a group, or work separately and compare your answers
+-   Complete activities as a group, or work separately and compare your answers
--   Hold your own discussion sessions, using the discussion topics as conversation-starters
--   Complete all four modules, or just the ones you most need to know about or have an interest in

 ### Customise things for different audiences

--   Change the activity links to showcase your data services
+-   Change the links to showcase your data services
 -   Adapt the modules for specific audiences and disciplines

-### Run your own short courses

-Each module has its own section containing the materials and resources on that topic.
-Run some short courses for your work group, new inductees or other groups at your institution.

--   Each module takes around 3 hours to complete - have your learners watch the webinars and complete the activities and quizzes in their own time, and hold a 45-minute discussion session for each module
--   Migrate the quizzes into the software of your choice to use as a measure of participation or an assessment tool

 If you have questions or comments about any of this material you can share them by tweeting to